-We can make the Bove-Capretta method generic, via the universe encoding for (indexed) inductive-recursive sets presented by Dybjer and Setzer.
+We can make the Bove-Capretta method generic, via the universe encoding for (indexed) inductive-recursive sets shown consistent by Dybjer and Setzer.
 The idea is that each node of data is a record with some ordinary fields coded by σ , and some places for recursive substructures coded by δ , with ι coding the end.

-''' data IR {l} {S : Set} (I : S \rightarrow Set l) (O : Set l) : Set (l \sqcup Isuc Izero) where

-\iota : (o : O) \rightarrow IR I O

-\sigma : (A : Set) (T : A \rightarrow IR I O) \rightarrow IR I O

-\delta : (B : Set) (s : B \rightarrow S)

-(T : (i : (b : B) \rightarrow I (s b)) \rightarrow IR I O) \rightarrow IR I O '''
+data IR { l} { S : Set } (I : S \to Set l) (O : Set l) : Set (l \sqcup lsuc lzero) where $\iota : (o : O) \longrightarrow IR I O$ $\sigma : (A : Set) (K : A \to IR I O) \longrightarrow IR I O$ $\delta : (B : Set) (s : B \to S)$ $(K : (i : (b : B) \to I (s b)) \to IR I O) \to IR I O$

 Now, in the indexed setting, we have S sorts of recursive substructure, and for each s : S, we know that an 'input' substructure can be interpreted as a value of type I s.
 Meanwhile, O is the 'output' type in which we must interpret the whole node.
 I separate inputs and outputs when specifying individual nodes, but the connection between them will appear when we tie the recursive knot.

-When we ask for substructures with δ branching over B, we must say which sort each must take via $s : B \to S$, and then we will learn the interpretations of those substructures before we continue.
-Eventually, we must signal 'end of node' with ι and specify the output.
-As you can see, σ and δ pack up Sets, so IR codes are certainly large: the interpretation types I and O can be still larger.
+When we ask for substructures with δ branching over B, we must say which sort each must take via $s : B \to S$, and then K learns the interpretations of those substructures before we continue.
+It is that early availability of the interpretation which allows Bove and Capretta to define the domain predicate for nested recursions: the interpretation is exactly the value of the recursive call that is needed to determine the argument of the enclosing recursive call.